HL7/US-Core/input/pagecontent/general-requirements.md

     "code": {
         "coding": [
          {
-            "system": "http://loinc.org",  //NOTE:this is the standard concept defined in the ValueSet// "code": "29463-7",
+            "system": "http://loinc.org",  //NOTE: this is the standard concept defined in the ValueSet// "code": "29463-7",
             "display": "Body Weight"
           },
-    //NOTE:this is a translation to a more specific concept {
+    //NOTE: this is a translation to a more specific concept {
             "system": "http://loinc.org",
             "code": "3141-9",
             "display": "Body Weight Measured"
           },
-    //NOTE:this is a translation to a different code system (Snomed CT) {
+    //NOTE: this is a translation to a different code system (Snomed CT) {
             "system": "http://snomed.info/sct",
             "code": "364589006",
             "display": "Body Weight"
           }
-    //NOTE:this is a translation to a locally defined code {
+    //NOTE: this is a translation to a locally defined code {
             "system": "http://AcmeHealthCare.org",
             "code": "BWT",